2011 Snooker Shoot-Out

 The 2011 Shoot Out (officially the 2011 CaesarsCasino.com Snooker Shoot Out) was a professional non-ranking snooker tournament that took place between 28 and 30 January 2011 at the Circus Arena in Blackpool, England.
 It was played under a variation of the standard rules of snooker.

-The event was last held in 1990, where Darren Morgan defeated Mike Hallett 2–1 in the final.
+The event was last held in 1990, where Darren Morgan defeated Mike Hallett 2–1 (frames) in the final.

-Nigel Bond won the final 1–0 (62–23) against Robert Milkins.
+Nigel Bond won the final 62–23 against Robert Milkins.